retail-ai-inc/bean/docs/README.md

 #### Pipeline

 `Pipeline` runs a list of processors in order, then writes the result to a `Sink`.
-Created with `NewPipeline(sink Sink, processors ...Processor)`.
+Created with `NewPipeline(sink Sink, processors ...Processor)`. `Process(entry Entry) error` returns the sink write error. `Close(ctx context.Context) error` delegates to the underlying sink if it implements `Close`, enabling graceful shutdown through the pipeline.

 #### Processors